What is a Trauma Center?

 How do trauma centers differ from regular hospitals?

-The major component that differentiates a regular hospital from one that is a trauma center is the requirement for 24-hour availability of a team of specially trained health care providers who have expertise in the care of severely injured patients.
+The major difference between a regular hospital and a trauma center is the 24-hour availability of a team of specially trained health care providers with expertise in the care of severely injured patients.
 These providers may include trauma surgeons, neurosurgeons, orthopedic surgeons, cardiac surgeons, radiologists, and nurses.
-Specialty resources may also include 24-hour availability of a trauma resuscitation area in the emergency department, an operating room, laboratory testing, diagnostic testing, blood bank and pharmacy.
+Specialty resources may also include 24-hour availability of a trauma resuscitation area in the emergency department, an operating room, laboratory testing, diagnostic testing, blood bank, pharmacy and inpatient units with specialty trained care teams.

 Hospitals who pursue trauma center accreditation must comply with the Standards of Accreditation.
 An aggressive trauma care accreditation process is required to assure trauma care is delivered according to established standards of care.